 - Be a staff or freelance reporter, working in any medium, whose primary profession is journalism;

 - Have worked full-time as a journalist within six months of applying for assistance;

 - Apply for assistance with a crisis situation directly connected to work as a journalist.

 - The IWMF believes that gender does not conform to one notion.
-We are inclusive of all journalists who identify as women, which includes trans women, and non-binary people.
+We are inclusive of all journalists who identify as women and non-binary people.

 To request assistance from the IWMF Emergency Fund, you must complete this preliminary questionnaire.
 An IWMF staff member will respond to your request in a timely manner at which point you may be required to provide additional information.
 Please understand that it will take time to process your request and that we prioritize the most urgent requests.
 Requests that do not meet the criteria above will not be considered.

 If you are requesting assistance related to COVID-19, please apply through our Journalism Relief Fund.
 The IWMF’s Journalism Relief Fund is open to women-identifying journalists in dire straits – journalists who have faced significant financial hardship, lost work, were recently laid off or who urgently need assistance to avoid severe, irreversible outcomes.
 The application is available in English, Spanish, Chinese and French.